benmangold/ffmpeg-service/README.md

 # postMp3 ffmpeg web service

-An FFMPEG web service for converting audio files to mp3
+An FFMPEG web service for converting audio files

 ##Endpoints

 > POST /mp3 - Convert audio file in request body to mp3 and return result for download

+> POST /m4a - Convert audio file in request body to mp3 and return result for download

 > GET /, /readme - Web Service Readme

 > GET /upload - Upload file form - Saves file to /uploads folder on server

-### /mp3
+### /mp3, /m4a

-POST to /mp3 using Postman or a Curl command:
+POST to /mp3 or /m4a using Postman or a Curl command:

 Include audio file as binary in request body